eProsima/ros2_documentation/source/Tutorials/Advanced/Discovery-Server/Discovery-Server.rst

 .. note::

-    Under the *RemoteServer* tag, for *prefix* attribute, its value should be updated according to the server ID passed on the CLI, following this guide of the `Fast DDS CLI <https://fast-dds.docs.eprosima.com/en/latest/fastddscli/cli/cli.html#discovery>`__.
+    Under the *RemoteServer* tag, the *prefix* attribute value should be updated according to the server ID passed on the CLI (see `Fast DDS CLI <https://fast-dds.docs.eprosima.com/en/latest/fastddscli/cli/cli.html#discovery>`__).
     The value specified in the shown XML snippet corresponds to an ID of value 0.

 First of all, instantiate a Discovery Server using `Fast DDS CLI <https://fast-dds.docs.eprosima.com/en/latest/fastddscli/cli/cli.html#discovery>`__ specifying an ID of value 0.